vmware-archive/prometheus-on-PCF/README.md

 ## Deploy node_exporter on all nodes
 node_exporter is a core Prometheus exporter which provides detailed OS-level information.
 Using BOSH add-ons feature it's very easy to install node_exporter on all BOSH-provisioned VMs.
 Take the example runtime.yml (adjust the prometheus release version if needed) and run:
 ```
-bosh update runtime-config runtime.yml
+bosh -e myenv update-runtime-config runtime.yml
-bosh -n deploy
 ```
-Once that's done, any VM (re)created by BOSH will be running node_exporter.
+From now on, any VM (re)created by BOSH will be running node_exporter.
 The manifest is already prepared to consume that data.

 ## Connect to Grafana
 If the deployment was successful use ```bosh vms``` to find out the IP address of your nginx server.
 Then connect: